eminnovruz/LearningJourney.WebApi/README.md

 - Custom Exceptions
 - Global Exception Handler

-# DataBase and Blob Storages are not avaiable, make your own configurations if you want to test application :-)
+## ⚠️DataBase and Blob Storages are not avaiable, make your own configurations if you want to test application :-)